Iglesia de La Campania, Quito, Ecuador

 You can report gender-based violence to the Prosecutor Office (‘Fiscalía’) online.

 Kidnapping rates have risen in Ecuador.
 Express kidnappings – short term opportunistic abductions, aimed at extracting cash from the victim – are common throughout Ecuador.
 Victims can be targeted or selected at random.
 They are held while criminals withdraw money from their bank accounts using their cash cards.
-Many cases involve victims that have been picked up by taxis (registered or illegal) hailed from the street.
+Many cases involve victims who have hailed taxis (registered or illegal) from the street.
 In some cases, victims are subdued with scopolamine (causing amnesia).
 Be aware of your surroundings and always let someone you trust know your whereabouts, especially after dark.

 Business people and visitors perceived to be wealthy may be targeted by kidnappers in search of pay-outs.
 Be discreet about discussing your financial or business affairs in places where you may be overheard by others, and when arranging meetings use a secure location.